 |Description.||Japan Knowledge is a portal to Japanese encyclopedias and dictionaries as well as databases for Japanese weekly journals and books.
 Contents include the Kodansha Encyclopedia of Japan, Encyclopedia Nipponica, the Biographical Dictionary of Japan, Japanese-English/English-Japanese Dictionaries, Dictionary of Contemporary Words, Imidas (Innovative Multi-Information Dictionary), Shogakukan Unabridged Dictionary of the Japanese Language, Jitsu/Great Dictionary of Chinese Characters, Digital Dai-ji-sen Japanese Dictionary, Weekly Economist, Japanese Company Handbook, JK Who’s Who, and NNA Global Business News from Asia and Europe.
 Books include Toyo Bunko and Shogakukan Japanese Classical Literature.|

 Founded in 1897, The Japan Times is the oldest English-language newspaper in Japan.
 It has been published to promote mutual understandings between Japan and other countries.
-This newspaper Includes unique articles which cannot be read in Japanese-language newspapers.
-The Japan Times Archives provides full-text access to issues from March 1897 to December 2013, and the Japan times Online includes articles from 1999 to present.
+This newspaper Includes unique articles that cannot be read in Japanese-language newspapers.
+The Japan Times Archives provides full-text access to issues from March 1897 to December 2018, and the Japan times Online (free version) includes articles from 1999 to present.
 Use Factiva if you encounter access restrictions to the current year.

 |Coverage:||1897 to present.|